chimericdream/worldofpannotia.com/src/equipment/magic-items/creating-magic-items/index.md

 A creator can add new magical abilities to a magic item with no restrictions.
 The cost to do this is the same as if the item was not magical.
 Thus, a _+1 longsword_ can be made into a _+2 vorpal longsword_, with the cost to create it being equal to that of a _+2 vorpal sword_ minus the cost of a _+1 sword_.

 If the item is one that occupies a specific place on a character's body the cost of adding any additional ability to that item increases by 50%.
-For example, if a character adds the power to confer _invisibility_ to her _ring of protection +2_, the cost of adding this ability is the same as for creating a _ring of invisibility_ multiplied by 1.5.
+For example, if a character adds the power to confer {% spell_link invisibility %} to her _ring of protection +2_, the cost of adding this ability is the same as for creating a _ring of invisibility_ multiplied by 1.5.

 ### Body Slot Affinities